Our mission

 We have a team of experienced incident responders who can:

 • Identify systems vulnerable to widespread exploitation, contact their owners and assist them in fixing the problem.
-We cooperate with National Cyber Security Centers (NCSCs) in verious countries to help with this.
+We cooperate with National Cyber Security Centers (NCSCs) in various countries to help with this.

 • Assist charities and NGOs that have been compromised and require expert assistance.